Athos-0day/Think-like-a-programmer/README.md

 ---

 String_first_approach : This is an implementation of the string module which you can determine the end of the string by the last element of the array: null.

+String_second_approach : Same thing but the first element of the array is his length.